Formula One Grand Prix (video game): Historical online gaming and community

 Due to the possibilities to edit the performance of the car, or to make other aspects of the game favour the player, there were also a lot of utilities to check for cheats.
 These could handle just about every possible trick that was available, except one: the mentioned "slow-motion driving" effect.
 The game didn't store the CPU-load data, which could be displayed via a function key, in any save game file.
 There was no way to exclude the possibility that someone maximized the graphics detail on purpose to force a slowdown of the action.

 In practice, F1GP was already an 'older' game when online competitions appeared.
 This meant that most used computers could easily handle the highest detail at the highest framerate.
 As such, F1GP-based competitions were actually not hit by the "slow-mo" cheat.
 Both because the communities were small, and because the CPU-power surplus meant that the effect and its possible usefulness as a way to cheat were less well known.

 Its successor Grand Prix 2 though, was notorious for its high CPU-demands.
 When it appeared, there were no systems available that could handle it at full detail.
 Most people had difficulty finding a good compromise between details and smooth framerate, and the majority were likely playing in moderate slow-motion without being aware.

 When the Grand Prix 2 community materialized and exploded far beyond what F1GP ever offered, it soon became apparent that some participants in the competitions submitted results that were totally unrealistic.
 Telemetry-data files even showed typical signs of "slow-motion driving" (like impossibly fast gearchange speeds), but there was no way to unambiguously prove it.

 This problem kept bugging the community for several years until the utility GP2LAP was developed to monitor and log the CPU load dynamically during the driving.

 Play by Mail Mode

 A special PBM or Play by Mail mode was introduced in F1GP.
 Players would choose one of the drivers for the particular race and when their turn was up, save the game onto floppy disk.
 The disk would then be sent via second class mail to other participants in the event to continue with their turn.
 This would again be saved and the disk mailed out to the next participant.
 The PBM mode could extend to include a full seasons championship.

 Release

 A port of Formula One Grand Prix for the Atari Jaguar was in development and planned to be published by MicroProse, but it was never released.

+In December 2025, the current incarnation of MicroProse acquired the rights to the Grand Prix franchise.
+It announced plans to rerelease all four games, including Formula One Grand Prix, on Steam with original developer Geoff Crammond.
+Due to the Formula One license being held by Electronic Arts, the game will be rebranded as Geoff Crammond Racing and include fictional sponsors and names.
+However, Steam Workshop support will be included upon launch.